 A Film About Coffee is a feature-length documentary that shows a different side of the coffee industry that isn’t widely seen.
-The specialty coffee industry is sometimes known for it’s expensive prices and seemingly unreasonable care to detail, but if the world could see behind the scenes, they would view coffee in a completely different light.
+The specialty coffee industry is sometimes known for its expensive prices and seemingly unreasonable attention to detail, but if the world could see behind the scenes, it would view coffee in a completely different light.

 No matter the quality of your cup, people who love coffee, love it.
-Coffee is about people, and people are what I’m interested in ultimately.Brandon Loper
+Coffee is about people, and people are what I’m interested in ultimately.Brandon Loper, Director

 A Film About Coffee follows the production of coffee through to its global consumption.
-It travels to harvests in Rwanda and coffee farms in Honduras, speaking to farmers and buyers about the crop’s ever changing landscape.
+It travels to harvests in Rwanda and coffee farms in Honduras, listening to farmers and buyers about the crop’s ever-changing landscape.